-The author of this timeline, once Jan Trezise and now Jan O’Connell, is a baby-boomer born in 1947 .
-Here’s my original birth notice, from The Argus, Thursday March 13, 1947, thanks to the National Library of Australia’s Trove.
+I am the author of this timeline, once Jan Trezise and now Jan O’Connell.
+I am a baby-boomer, born in 1947.
+Here’s my original birth notice, from The Argus, Thursday, March 13 1947, thanks to the National Library of Australia’s Trove.

-As well as this timeline, I have written a book based on it, titled A Timeline of Australian Food: from mutton to MasterChef.
-And a memoir, which is a personal account of my life intertwined with the story of how Australian food has changed since the day of my birth.
+As well as this timeline website, I have written a book based on it, titled A Timeline of Australian Food: from mutton to MasterChef.
+And a memoir, Me and My Big Mouth, which is a personal account of my life intertwined with the story of how Australian food has changed since the day of my birth.